 PHP GD graphics library (libgd) causes bad artifact-patterns when downsizing images.
 Makes images bigger and quality lower.

-A Windows 10 security feature blocks WebP image files from loading in Microsoft Edge and modern apps.
+A Windows 10 security-enhancement feature blocks WebP image files from loading in the Microsoft Edge browser and other modern Windows apps.

-My review of Textpattern.
-It has all the traits of a good CMS and WordPress alternative but never quite made the cut.
+My review of the Textpattern content management system.
+It has all the traits of a good CMS and WordPress alternative, but it never quite made the cut.

-I moved from Nikola to WordPress and it wasn’t an easy decision.
+I moved from Nikola (a static site generator) to WordPress and it wasn’t an easy decision.
 Here is what motivated me to make the move.